 Managing tasks can be as simple or complex as your project dictates.
 Some teams get by with tools as basic as sticky notes on a white board.
 Others use excel sheets.
-And others invest in project management software.
+And others invest in task management software.

 When you begin to manage tasks for your teams, there will be a number of tools available for this purpose.
 It's up to you to choose the medium that's right for you and your teams.

-While many teams initially avoid project management software and apps due to cost or fear of lost productivity while adapting to a new system, there are major advantages to consider before dismissing the use of technology to help manage your projects.
+While many teams initially avoid software and apps due to cost or fear of lost productivity while adapting to a new system, there are major advantages to consider before dismissing the use of technology to help manage your projects.

 The first step in task management is to create tasks.
 This might sound simple enough, but there are a number of important things to consider that will help set your teams up for more efficient collaboration.